How to Make a Dating App like Tinder?

 Especially for you, Stormotion team has estimated the development in hours and dollars.
 Look what we’ve got:

-Little reminder: since every case requires a specific approach, this estimate is rough and approximate.
+Since every case requires a specific approach, this estimate is rough and approximate.
 Contact us and we will send you the personal estimation within 24 hours!

 As usual, we also prepared a little tech bonus for you.
 Check out the list of tools which will definitely come in handy when building a dating app.